Junior/Young Developing Rider Program (JDRP)

 - Application is open to members 21 years of age and younger (the calendar year you turn 21, consistent with USEA and USEF eventing rules for young riders).

-- If oversubscribed, first preference goes to those who have participated in the program the previous year.
+- If oversubscribed, first preference goes to those who have participated in the program the previous year and completed required volunteer hours in that year.
 Second preference goes to complete applications.
 Third preference goes to those who are a match to open spots at a given level (depending on which levels have openings).
 Fourth preference goes to the highest level rider within a group who has completed a USEA recognized event.
 Note this program is run using the same groups at each clinic throughout the year and, where possible, from year to year.
 This is to help ensure all the participants are matched appropriately so that every rider gets the most out of each clinic and equal time with the clinician.